MUDE-2025/PA1.4/README.md

 You'll need to have done this to be able to make the workshop and group assignment.

 You pass this PA if you:
-- You replaced the markdown line in exercise 2
+- replaced the markdown line in exercise 2
-- You edited multiple files in a single commit in exercise 3
+- edited multiple files in a single commit in exercise 3
 - ...

 For the fundamental programming concepts there are two exercises: